engineeringpenguins/reference/Processes/AD-CertServices.md

 # Active Directory Certificate Serivces

 Active Directory (AD) Certificate Services (CS) can be pretty rough to work with when things dont behave correctly.
-This article should run through everything you would need to be conversational (read: complain to sysadmins) about ADCS.
+This article will run through everything you would need to be conversational (read: complain to sysadmins) about ADCS.

 ## Introduction and Background ('How to SSL good')